There are hundreds of SEO factors to consider when optimizing a website for search engines but not all rules are equal.

 - Why use alt text for images?

-I guess is the first example because it prepares users that they will read an in-depth guide about alt text and that they will read up-to-date information.
+I guess is the first example because it prepares users that they will read an in-depth guide about alt text and they will read up-to-date information.
 It is also eye-catching compared to the second example.

 Here is a pro hint for you that is very important.